jaredly/geometricart/Roadmap.md

 - [-] ok let's not get too complicated
 	- [ ] why not give the option to upload an image at this point too!
 	- [ ] andddd maybe palette? hmm idk maybe that's too much.
+- [x] thumbnails!!
+Should probably aggresively debounce the thumbnail updating though.

 # DATAS